lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 Recently, there has been a lot of talk about so-called [AI music](https://www.npr.org/2023/04/21/1171032649/ai-music-heart-on-my-sleeve-drake-the-weeknd), which in May 2023, likely refers to taking a song made by a person and applying a voice conversion model to the vocals to make it sound like Kanye, Drake, or any other artist singing the lyrics.
 Though if you're reading this in the future, AI music might be entirely different.

 This weekend I wanted to play with this voice conversion technology to make AI covers of my own.
-But, instead of taking a song and making it sound like someone else was singing it, I want to take some tunes and hear me singing them.
-Note that I have no natural singing talent *at all*, as you can hear in the example later in the article.
+But, instead of taking a song and making it sound like someone else was singing it, I wanted to take some tunes and hear me singing them.
+I have no natural singing talent *at all*, as you can listen to in the example later in the article.

+The results were amazing!

-If you are eager to get straight to the point: [this](https://www.youtube.com/watch?v=KES3UPP6pqg&list=PLYwKkLiwYbByrr1Mj4wpfMVrnTH9XeylO&index=1) is the finished product and [SoVITS](https://github.com/svc-develop-team/so-vits-svc) is the technology I used.
+If you are eager to get straight to the point: [this](https://www.youtube.com/watch?v=KES3UPP6pqg&list=PLYwKkLiwYbByrr1Mj4wpfMVrnTH9XeylO&index=1) is the finished product and [SoVITS](https://github.com/svc-develop-team/so-vits-svc) is the tool I used.

 This article aims to give a high-level look at SoVITS and shows how I trained my voice model.